 The Indus Valley Civilization (IVC), also called the Harappan Civilization, is the oldest known civilization to have existed on the Indian subcontinent.
-Famed for its great baths, well developed sewerage system, artefacts like the dancing girl, mother goddesses and seals, the civilization was way ahead of its time in urban planning, art and trade and reached its pinnacle between 2300 and 1700 BCE.
+Famed for its great bath, well developed sewerage system, artefacts like the dancing girls, mother goddesses and seals, the civilization was way ahead of its time in urban planning, art and trade and reached its pinnacle between 2300 and 1700 BCE.
 The story of how it was discovered makes for an equally fascinating tale.

 At its height, the civilization extended from Baluchistan in Pakistan in the west, to Uttar Pradesh in the east, Maharashtra in the south, and Afghanistan in the north.
 Although much is known about the site, a lot is still shrouded in mystery since the script used by the people hasn’t been deciphered.
 Some of the most important sites are Harappa, Mohenjo-Daro, Rakhigarhi, Lothal and Dholavira.

 The civilization was first officially identified in 1921-1922.
 The discovery and interpretation of the various sites of the civilization has forever changed how India’s past was studied and understood.
 It also makes for a fascinating chapter in India’s modern history.

 The first major IVC site to be officially identified was Harappa in 1921, followed by Mohenjo-Daro in 1922.